majd-alaarg/Bioinformatic-Protocols-at-Kothary-Lab/RNASeq/Getting Started: Installing nf-core and RNASeq pipeline.md

     source  tutorial_env/bin/activate
     python3  -m  pip  install nf-core

+Once that is completed, nf-core is downloaded and you now need to download the pipeline.

+## Downloading pipeline

+To download the pipeline, run the following:

+       nf-core download rnaseq

 It will then guide you through the download process, prompting you to choose several options.

  - Select the latest pipeline revision